Notice: This page requires JavaScript to function properly.

 copy

-In the code above, we used * to declare that the values variable contains several arbitrary arguments and has to be interpreted as a tuple.
-Then we used the built-in sum function to calculate the sum.
+In the code above, we used * to declare that the values variable contains several arbitrary arguments and is interpreted as a tuple.
+Then, we used the built-in sum function to calculate the sum.
 We can see that the result is correct for all examples, and we don't have to specify the number of arguments directly.
-Pay attention that we use this argument by name without * in function body.
+Note that we use this argument by name without * in the function body.

 Note

 To define an arbitrary argument tuple, it's enough to use * before the argument name.
-But it is recommended to use the *args construction.
+However, it is recommended to use the *args construction.
 This improves the interpretability and readability of the code.

 123456789101112131415161718